 So why would anyone desire and dream of this life?
 The realities and the joys of it.
 Yes, they go hand in hand.
 Discouraged?
 Don’t be.
 The truth is that the farming life is often difficult, challenging, even exhausting, but this is also what makes up the joy, surprise and blessings of it.

-Planting seeds, watching them break through the ground and do exactly what God designed them to do thousands of years ago is exhilarating.
+Planting seeds and watching them break through the ground is exhilarating.
 The pure joy that comes from watching and caring for your hen as she sets eggs and after 21 days seeing her excitement as they begin to hatch, just can’t be explained in words.
-The excitement, fear and anticipation that comes when your goat or cow is giving birth and she wants you right there with her.
+The excitement, fear, and anticipation that comes when your goat or cow is giving birth and she wants you right there with her.
 So you’re there to comfort her and help her as she gives birth to the next generation of your farm animals; only a farmer can understand this rush of emotions.
-There are beautiful sunsets; long walks around the property checking fences; a nice cup of coffee or a glass of wine on the back porch looking out over the fields or the woods; watching the wildlife move around the property—all these bring overwhelming feelings of satisfaction, well-being, and gratitude to fill my heart.
+There are beautiful sunsets; long walks around the property checking fences; a nice cup of coffee or a glass of wine on the back porch looking out over the fields or the woods; watching the wildlife move around the property — all these bring overwhelming feelings of satisfaction, well-being, and gratitude to fill my heart.
 These are the essence of farming.

 The hardest days, for me, are butchering days.
 I’ve never gotten used to those days, and I hope I never do.
 Death on the farm, whether by butchering, culling, illness, accident or predator, is probably what most farmers would say is the hardest part of the life.
 But the reality of self-sufficiency is that something dies for you to put food on the table.
 It’s really no different for those who buy their meat at the store.
 Somewhere, somebody kills the animal that makes a steak, chicken breasts, a roast, bacon, or even a fish.
 It’s all part of the circle of life, you just don’t have to be a part of it.
 For us, being a part of it is one of the main reasons we are farmsteaders.
 For us, the knowledge of where the food that we’re putting on the table comes from, how it was grown, how it was handled and processed, what it was fed, and how it was treated cannot have a monetary value.
 As a farmer, we are always in the circle of life.